abhir-wex/HSAReceiptAnalyzerAI/README.md

 - Maintain backward compatibility with existing endpoints
 - Add comprehensive logging for debugging capabilities
 - Update documentation for new features
+- Follow the configuration priority system for new settings

 ## :page_facing_up: License